-The House of True Inventor of the Telephone, and "Hero of Two Worlds"
+The House of the True Inventor of the Telephone, and the "Hero of Two Worlds"

 The Fashions and Faces of the Regions of Italy

-The Museum is now hosting a new exposition, second in a series of regional costumes from Campania, Abruzzo, Le Marche and Lombardia, accompanied by a collection of some of the famous sons and daughters of each region.
+The Museum hosted an exposition, second in a series of regional costumes from Campania, Abruzzo, Le Marche and Lombardia, accompanied by a collection of some of the famous sons and daughters of each region.

 In the heart of Rosebank is the historic home of the inventor, Antonio Meucci and the legendary hero, Giuseppe Garibaldi.
 This museum hold the actual "death mask" of Antonio Meucci inventor of the telephone and resident of Staten Island, amongst other inventions, original furniture, and household articles.